-Unit 1: Algorithms and Graphics
+Unit 1: Algorithms

 The goal of Unit 1 is to excite students about programming and to build their algorithmic thinking and ability to use abstraction.
 Student creativity is emphasized as they work with Scratch, App Inventor, and Python programming languages to tell graphical stories, publish games and Android apps, and explore various development environments and programming techniques.
 Students will create original code and read and modify code provided from other sources.
 An Agile software development process is emphasized and personal, professional, and collaborative skills take center stage.
 Agile software development is a group of software development methods in which requirements and solutions evolve through collaboration between self-organizing, cross-functional teams.
 Students debate policy questions about the ownership and control of digital data and examine the implications for creative industries and consumers.
 Students begin their exploration of career paths tied to computing.

 1.1 Algorithms and Agile Development